Hi there and welcome!

 The photo beside this text is a picture of a 4 way system I built when I was around 20 years featuring a 300W 15 inch woofer, 8 inch polypropylene bass-mid, a Dynaudio D-52 AF mid-range and a budget metal dome tweeter (which I blew up – I think over 10 times ;-).
 Subtility was not the biggest thing in those days.
 I loved the power and potential of loudspeakers.

-Notice the special paint job on the speakers though: back then (1990) already I was drawing drafts of my future speaker project on the skin of my speakers!
+Notice the special paint job on the speakers though: back then (1990) already I was painting drafts of my future speaker project on the skin of my cabinets!

 When I started the Borque Ball project I was around 35 years old, and I wanted to do my own “final exam” in the speaker building craft.
 Needless to say, these speakers were originally designed with no compromise properties in mind, although, in the end, the budget turned out not to be infinite (as usual).